Denis Ivanov (filmmaker): Biography

 Denis Ivanov was born in the city of Kramatorsk, Donetsk region.
 In 2000 he graduated from the Donetsk State University with a degree in Political Science.
 In 1996 he founded the «Alternative Cinema Club» at the Donetsk State University.
-In 1998-1999 he worked as a cameraman in the Donetsk Regional State TV and Radio Company.
+In 1998-1999, he worked as a cameraman in the Donetsk Regional State TV and Radio Company.
 In 1999 he studied at the Islington College of London and received a master's degree in black and white photography.

 Career

-In 2000-2001 he worked as a program coordinator of the Kiev International Theater Festival «Mystetske Berezilla».
+In 2000-2001 he worked as a program coordinator of the Kyiv International Theater Festival "Mystetske Berezilla".

-In 2001 he became a member of the selection committee and program coordinator of the Kiev IFF «Molodist», in 2002 took the post of the program director, in 2003 – marketing director of the festival.
+In 2001 he became a member of the selection committee and program coordinator of the Kyiv IFF "Molodist", in 2002 took the post of the program director, in 2003 – marketing director of the festival.

-In 2003 founded «Arthouse Traffic» film company and became its CEO.
+In 2003 founded "Arthouse Traffic" film company and became its CEO.
 Arthouse Traffic became the first Ukrainian distributor of art-cinema and the manager of film festivals.
 Since foundation Arthouse Traffic has distributed more than 400 films, including "Pina" by Wim Wenders, "Oceans" by Jacques Perrin, "Zatoichi" by Takeshi Kitano, "Pool" by Francois Ozon, "Return" by Andrei Zvyagintsev, "Oldboy" by Park Chan-wook, "Prophet" by Jacques Odiar, "Slumdog Millionaire" by Danny Boyle, "Dallas Buyers Club" by Jean-Marc Valle among others.

 In 2006, Denis Ivanov became co-producer of the thriller "Shtolnya", dir.
 Lubomir Levytskyi, whose international premiere took place at the Moscow International Film Festival.

 In 2010, he became the founder and general director (2010-2013) of the Odesa International Film Festival, which for the first few years became one of the largest film festivals in Eastern Europe.

 Together with the director Volodymyr Tykhy, Denis Ivanov produced almanacs of short films called "Mudaky.
 Arabesques"(2010) and "Ukraine, goodbye"(2012).
 In 2013, he became a general producer of the film "The Green Jacket" directed by Volodymyr Tykhy, the world premiere of which took place at the San Sebastian film festival.
-The film also took part in the international competition of the Warsaw International Film Festival and won the FIPRESCI prize for the best Ukrainian feature film at the Odessa Film Festival 2014.
+The film also took part in the international competition of the Warsaw International Film Festival and won the FIPRESCI prize for the best Ukrainian feature film at the Odesa Film Festival 2014.

 In December 2013, Denis Ivanov initiated the creation of the first winter film market in Kyiv, which became an annual professional event for Ukrainian cinemas, distributors, and producers.

 The film "The Tribe" directed by Miroslav Slaboshpitsky (2014), which Denis Ivanov co-produced, won three prizes at Critic's Week section of the Cannes Film Festival.
 The film participated in more than 50 film festivals around the world, including the Locarno and Toronto and was released in more than forty countries, becoming the most successful international release of the Ukrainian film in history.